ioBroker/ioBroker.sonos/README.md

 ## Changelog
 ### 0.2.0 (2016-07-28)
 - (soef) fixed restore of radio after sayIt
+- (bluefox) fix log outputs
+- (bluefox) update libraries and use fix versions of it

 ### 0.1.10 (2016-05-26)
 - (bluefox) check type of "state"